Wyandot County Public Health

 The Diagnostic Program

 The Diagnostic program pays for diagnosis of medical conditions.
 There are no income restrictions to qualify for Diagnosis services.
-Children are referred to a BCMH approved doctor to evaluate the child to see if he/she has a medical concern.
+Children are referred to a CMH approved doctor to evaluate the child to see if he/she has a medical concern.
 Services include:

 • Test and X-Rays